stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 as we will most commonly be calling gradients with data of the same size over and over again.

-Functions that use reverse mode autodiff are allowed to save whatever they need to the arena.
-Objects saved here will be available during the reverse pass.
+Functions that use reverse mode autodiff are allowed to save what they need to the arena and then the objects saved here will be available during the reverse pass.

 There is a utility for saving objects into the arena that do need their destructors called.
 This is discussed under `make_callback_ptr()`.
 Arena types are helper functions and types for easily saving variables to the arena.

-`arena_t` defines, for a given type `T`, the type of a lightweight object pointing to memory in the arena that can store a `T`.
+`arena_t<T>` defines, for a given type `T`, the type of a lightweight object pointing to memory in the arena that can store a `T`.
 Memory for `arena_t<T>` objects is only recovered when `recover_memory` is called.
 No destructors are called for objects stored with `arena_t<T>()`.